CIS-Final-Project-2015/Combat/README.md

 We have it to where the players can select the target without problems We need actual data so we can test evrything.

+#Update 3/25/2015

+The critical works with the testing factors, but not with actual data (Because we have none to test)

+Also there are some new files, like testPlayers.py.
+It is for more testing purpeses.

+We will need at least one official test encounter and 4 official created characters.
+After that, testing begins.